 Display the details of multiple records in a card list.
 Card lists are like a hybrid of a detail and table component, providing better readability while allowing users to scroll through many records.

 You can add functionality to your card list or show an image.
-You can add buttons, pop-up forms, dynamic buttons, calculated fields, s3 uploaders, links and images.
+You can add buttons, pop-up forms, dynamic buttons, text, s3 uploaders, links and images.
 Component(s) or image(s) added will appear within each card.